Canis Lupus

 Still.

-They flow again—through dusk and the long memory of ancestors.
+A silent alignment.
+They flow again, through dusk and the long memory of ancestors.

-The ground keeps record of their unspoken vows—what we once knew, then forgot.
+The ground keeps record of their passage, what we once knew, then forgot.
+There is no dominance, only design.

 They fade over the ridge into an ellipsis...